Kris6657/Forecasting/README.md

-# ⚡ National Electricity Demand Forecasting
+# ⚡ National Electricity Demand Forecasting——Case study for Panama

 📊 **A Comparative Study of Traditional and Deep Learning Models**